Those are the names of the lakes we visited on this hike. …Continuing from our last post

 We drove to Cold Water Creek Campground in Mammoth Lakes where the trail begins.
 There are two trailheads – Emerald Lake and Duck Pass.
 Look for Duck Pass Trailhead.

 Overall, the trail has a gradual incline.
-The most steep part of the trail is in the first 1.5 miles.
+The steepest part of the trail is in the first 1.5 miles.
 The trail gained 783 ft before it leveled out.
-It was partly shaded and well-maintained.
+It was partially shaded and well-maintained.
 I recommend hiking shoes.
 At the 1.3 mile marker, the trail splits.
 Stay on Duck Pass Trail and go straight.
 If you turn right here, it will take you to Emerald Lake instead.

 After 1.65 miles, we reached the first lake of the day.
 Glorious!